rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 The Gnome project maintains a [site](https://apps.gnome.org/) that contains Flatpak applications designed specifically to enhance the functionality of the Gnome desktop.
 Apps featured in this curated overview are all built with the GNOME philosophy in mind.
 They are easy to understand and simple to use, feature a consistent and polished design and provide a noticeable attention to details.
 Naturally, they are [free software](https://fsfe.org/freesoftware/) and have committed to being part of a [welcoming and friendly community](https://wiki.gnome.org/Foundation/CodeOfConduct).
 These apps will perfectly integrate with your GNOME Desktop.

- The `Core Apps` are installed by Ubuntu and are worth looking at.
+ The 28 `Core Apps` are installed by Ubuntu and are worth looking at.
+Here are descriptions of a few of them.
+To open them, tap the super key and type the name of the application you want to open.

 - The `Characters` application contains smiley faces, symbols, math characters, etc. that you can insert into documents.
 - The `Fonts` application lists every font available on your system.
 For coding, I installed `Fira Code` and I can view six different faces of `Fira Code` using the Fonts application.